Jaffa: Archaeology

-The majority of excavations in Jaffa are salvage in nature and are conducted by the Israel Antiquities Authority since the 1990s.
+The majority of excavations in Jaffa are salvage in nature and have been conducted by the Israel Antiquities Authority (IAA) since the 1990s.
 Excavations on Rabbi Pinchas Street, for example, in the flea market have revealed walls and water conduits dating to the Iron Age, Hellenistic, Early Islamic, Crusader and Ottoman periods.
 A limestone slab (50 × 50 cm) engraved with a menorah discovered on Tanchum Street is believed to be the door of a tomb.

 Additional efforts to conduct research excavations at that site included those of B. J. Isserlin (1950), Ze'ev Herzog of Tel Aviv University (1997–1999), and most recently the Jaffa Cultural Heritage Project (since 2007), directed by Aaron A. Burke (UCLA) and Martin Peilstocker (Johannes Gutenberg University).

-In December 2020, archaeologists from the Antiquities Authority (IAA) revealed a 3,800-year-old jar containing the badly preserved remains of a baby dates back to the Middle Bronze Age.

-"There's always the interpretation that the jar is almost like a womb, so basically the idea is to return [the] baby back into Mother Earth, or into the symbolic protection of his mother”, said archaeologist Alfredo Mederos Martin.

-Researchers also covered the remains of at least two horses and pottery dated to the late Ottoman Empire, 232 seashells, 30 Hellenistic coins, 95 glass vessel fragments from the Roman and Crusader periods 14 fifth-century B.C. rock-carved burials featuring lamps.
+In December 2020, archaeologists from the IAA revealed a 3,800-year-old jar containing the badly preserved remains of a baby dates back to the Middle Bronze Age.
+"There's always the interpretation that the jar is almost like a womb, so basically the idea is to return [the] baby back into Mother Earth, or into the symbolic protection of his mother", said archaeologist Alfredo Mederos Martin.
+Researchers also covered the remains of at least two horses and pottery dated to the late Ottoman Empire, 232 seashells, 30 Hellenistic coins, 95 glass vessel fragments from the Roman and Crusader periods 14 fifth-century BCE rock-carved burials featuring lamps.

 Education

-Collège des Frères de Jaffa, a French international school, is in Jaffa.
+Collège des Frères de Jaffa is a French international school.

+Tabeetha School in Jaffa was founded in 1863.
+It is owned by the Church of Scotland.
+The school provides education in English to children from Christian, Jewish and Muslim backgrounds.

+Muzot (מוזות) is an arts school in old Jaffa that caters to teenagers who haven't successfully integrated into traditional schools.
+It offers them a unique opportunity to combine artistic pursuits with academic studies leading to a matriculation certificate.

+The democratic school in Jaffa established in 2004 is based on the ideas of democratic education, catering students from 1st to 12th grade.

+The campus of the Academic College of Tel Aviv-Yafo is a public college, hosting more than 4500 Israeli and Arab students.
+The college's faculties include computer science, economics and management, information systems, psychology and nursing.